google/WebFundamentals/src/content/en/fundamentals/payments/index.md

 This document aims at developers who are working for payment industries, especially at merchants, payment service providers and payment handlers.

-**All developers** should start with reading through ["Basics" section](/web/fundamentals/payments/basics/how-payment-ecosystem-works).
+**All developers** should start with reading through the ["Basics" section](/web/fundamentals/payments/basics/how-payment-ecosystem-works).

-**Merchants without PCI-DSS compliance** should then consult with their payment service provider to see if they have support for Payment Request API.
-If they don't, consider forwarding this document and ask them to support W3C Payment APIs.
-[UX considerations](/web/fundamentals/payments/merchant-guide/payment-request-ux-considerations) of "Merchant Guide" should be also helpful.
+**Merchants without PCI-DSS compliance** should then consult with their payment service provider to see if they have support for the Payment Request API.
+If they don't, consider forwarding this document and ask them to support the W3C Payment APIs.
+[UX considerations](/web/fundamentals/payments/merchant-guide/payment-request-ux-considerations) of the "Merchant Guide" should be also helpful.

-**Merchants or payment service providers with PCI-DSS compliance** should proceed to ["Merchants Guide"](/web/fundamentals/payments/merchant-guide/deep-dive-into-payment-request) and learn the Payment Request API in details.
+**Merchants or payment service providers with PCI-DSS compliance** should proceed to the ["Merchants Guide"](/web/fundamentals/payments/merchant-guide/deep-dive-into-payment-request) and learn the Payment Request API in details.

-**Payment handlers** should proceed to "Payment Apps Developer Guide" section.
+**Payment handlers** should proceed to the "Payment Apps Developer Guide" section.
-Depending on your technology set, consider implementing either [Android payment app](/web/fundamentals/payments/payment-apps-developer-guide/android-payment-apps) or [web-based payment app](/web/fundamentals/payments/payment-apps-developer-guide/web-payment-apps) by reading respective section.
+Depending on your technology set, consider implementing either the [Android payment app](/web/fundamentals/payments/payment-apps-developer-guide/android-payment-apps) or the [web-based payment app](/web/fundamentals/payments/payment-apps-developer-guide/web-payment-apps) by reading through the respective section.

 ## Feedback {: #feedback }